-The Company has investments in property through ownership of properties in Milan and Amsterdam which are occupied by its branch operations in Italy and the Netherlands.
+The Company has investments in property through ownership of its property in Milan which is occupied by its branch operation.
+The Amsterdam office was sold during 2019.

 The Company equity investments are strategic in nature, being investments in subsidiaries and affiliates and are approved by the Board.